Optimal Gradient Clock Synchronization in Dynamic Networks: Introduction

 While tight bounds have been shown for the static model, the dynamic case has not been as well understood.
 A dynamic network arises in many natural contexts: for example, when nodes are mobile, or when communication links are unreliable and may fail and recover.
-The dynamic network model we consider in this paper is general: it allows communication links to appear and disappear arbitrarily, subject only to a global connectivity constraint (which is required to synchronize all nodes to each other).
+The dynamic network model we consider in this article is general: it allows communication links to appear and disappear arbitrarily, subject only to a global connectivity constraint (which is required to maintain a bounded global skew).
 Hence the model is suitable for modeling various types of dynamic networks which remain connected over time.

 In a dynamic network the distances between nodes change over time as communication links appear and disappear.
 Consequently, we divide the synchronization guarantee into two parts: a \emph{global skew guarantee} bounds the skew between any two nodes in the network at any time, and a \emph{dynamic gradient skew guarantee} that bounds the skew between two nodes as a function of the distance between them and how long they remain at that distance.